 KNOW ALL MEN BY THESE PRESENTS, that the Town of Belleair, Florida, a municipal corporation created and existing under and by virtue of the laws of the State of Florida (the "Issuer"), for value received, hereby promises to pay to Branch Banking and Trust Company, a North Carolina banking corporation (the "Bank"), or registered assigns, the principal sum of TEN MILLION AND 00/100 DOLLARS (\$10,000,000.00), or so much thereof as advanced to the Issuer from the Bank, and to pay interest thereon, from the date of the delivery of this Bond to the purchaser thereof solely from the special funds hereinafter mentioned, at the rate of three and 61/100 percent (3.61%) per annum, subject to adjustment as provided herein, payable on the dates and in the amounts set forth on Schedule 1 attached hereto.
-The principal and interest of this Bond on any interest payment date will be made to the person appearing as the registered owner hereof, on the Bond registration books of the Issuer maintained by the Registrar on the 15th day of the month preceding such date (whether or not a business day), such interest to be paid by check or draft mailed to the registered owner at his address as it appears on such registration books.
+The principal and interest of this Bond shall be payable in lawful money of the United States of America.
+Payment of interest on this Bond on any interest payment date will be made to the person appearing as the registered owner hereof, on the Bond registration books of the Issuer maintained by the Registrar on the 15th day of the month preceding such date (whether or not a business day), such interest to be paid by check or draft mailed to the registered owner at his address as it appears on such registration books.